deepaksood619/deepaksood619.github.io/docs/knowledge/general/mental-models.md

 ## Catch-22

-Acatch-22is a [paradoxical](https://en.wikipedia.org/wiki/Paradox) situation from which an individual cannot escape because of contradictory rules or limitations.The term was coined by [Joseph Heller](https://en.wikipedia.org/wiki/Joseph_Heller), who used it in his 1961 novel [Catch-22](https://en.wikipedia.org/wiki/Catch-22).
+Acatch-22 is a [paradoxical](https://en.wikipedia.org/wiki/Paradox) situation from which an individual cannot escape because of contradictory rules or limitations.The term was coined by [Joseph Heller](https://en.wikipedia.org/wiki/Joseph_Heller), who used it in his 1961 novel [Catch-22](https://en.wikipedia.org/wiki/Catch-22).

 An example is:

-In needing experience to get a job..."How can I get any experience until I get a job thatgivesme experience?" -- Brantley Foster in [The Secret of My Success](https://en.wikipedia.org/wiki/The_Secret_of_My_Success_(1987_film)).
+In needing experience to get a job...
+"How can I get any experience until I get a job that gives me experience?" -- Brantley Foster in [The Secret of My Success](https://en.wikipedia.org/wiki/The_Secret_of_My_Success_(1987_film)).

 <https://en.wikipedia.org/wiki/Catch-22_(logic)>